Scoring Your Credit - How's Your FICO?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of someone with a superior credit score.
+Lenders want to ensure that giving you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
+You'll need a score of at least 740 to get a acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of an individual having a near perfect credit score.

-We're used to working with all levels of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the first step in purchasing a home.
+Call us at (602) 576-5355 and we can help you get on the right track to the home of your dreams.

-- Chain store cards and service station cards.
-For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
-You should always beware of keeping a large balance for too long because these types of cards more than likely have a larger interest rate.
+- Retail cards and gas cards.
+For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You should always beware of holding a high balance for more than a couple of billing cycles because these types of cards more than likely have a larger interest rate.

 - Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
-But, pay them off in no more than two or three payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

 - Keep up with payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a bank.
+Delinquent payments drastically drop your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
 If you find mistakes on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Solutions Real Estate, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Solutions Real Estate, the loan process is sure to go more smoothly so you, too, can achieve home ownership.